FRACerqueira/PromptPlus/docs/apis/pplus.controls.configcontrols.md

 ### <a id="properties-completionwaittostart"/>**CompletionWaitToStart**

 Get/Set Interval in mileseconds to wait start Completion funcion.
  <br>Default value : 1000.
-If value less than 10 internal sette to 10.
+If value less than 10 internal set to 10.

 ```csharp
 public int CompletionWaitToStart { get; set; }